 There are two groups of features involved in speaking.
 These are the segmental and the supra segmental features of a language.
 The ability to use these features enables someone to speak a language fluently.
-Although we
+Although we had discussed these under the unit on teaching sounds, we will discuss them again in this unit because of their importance in speech development.

-☐ Segmental Features
+❖ Segmental Features